-Over the years, Cincinnati’s first responders have proudly served the residents of their city.
-Not only is the Queen City known for its accomplished service, but it also has a storied history of technological advancements in firefighting, including the invention of the first fire engine.
+CINCINNATI - Over the years, Cincinnati’s first responders have proudly served the residents of their city.
+Not only is the Queen City known for its accomplished service, but it also has a storied history of technological advancements in firefighting.

-Christine Mersch and Lisa Mueller, authors of “Cincinnati Fire History,” explain this little-known story that led to huge improvements in fire safety across the United States.
+Christine Mersch and Lisa Mueller, authors of “Cincinnati Fire History,” explained this little-known story that led to huge improvements in fire safety across the United States.

 Who invented the first fire engine?

 The A.B.
 Latta steam fire engine was built by Lane and Bodley in the mid-1800s.
 It had a steam-propelled engine, a design that was patented by Alexander Bonner Latta.
 Latta then constructed the first successful steam engine in Cincinnati in 1852.

 How did the first fire engine work?